-You might want to consider getting some unbreakable self-defense umbrellas which are made just for this purpose.
-They will still keep you dry from the rain 😉
+You might want to consider getting an unbreakable self-defense umbrella which is made just for this purpose.
+It will still keep you dry from the rain 😉

 Keys make for a great improvised self defense weapon – but not the way that most people think to use them.

 Most people think that they should hold their keys in their fist with the keys jutting out.
 Yes, this does look menacing and the sight of you ready to hit with those jabby keys might be enough to scare away an attacker.

 Put your keys in your hand and try to (gently) punch something hard.